Zhang/smartcar/README.md

 To run tests, execute `npm test`

-Note on tests - some tests are flakey due to azure servers response speed on activating - (Fix flakiness by mocking out api calls - future todo #1)
+Note on tests - some tests are flakey due to azure servers response speed -Future todo's include mocking out API calls to GM

 ## Future Todo